InsertKoinIO/koin/docs/reference/koin-core/start-koin.md

 ### Set logging at start

-By default, By default Koin use the `EmptyLogger`.
+By default, Koin use the `EmptyLogger`.
 You can use directly the `PrintLogger` as following:

 ```kotlin
 startKoin {